Orbfer/Weather-App/README.md

-# template
+# Weather App
-A template repo for webpack projects.
+A Weather app project to practice using API on my projects.